kubernetes/enhancements/keps/sig-network/20190423-service-lb-finalizer.md

 ### Graduation Criteria

-Beta: Allow Alpha ("remove finalzier") to soak for at least one release, then switch the "add finalizer" logic to be on by default.
+Beta: Allow Alpha ("remove finalizer") to soak for at least one release, then switch the "add finalizer" logic to be on by default.

 GA: TBD